The History of ROW Adventures by founder Peter Grubb

 ROW Adventures is the life passion of myself and my wife, Betsy Bowen.
 Since 1979, we have poured our heart and soul into creating adventure travel experiences that enrich lives and exceed expectations.
 The result is a loyal following of travelers who trust us with their vacation dreams time and time again.

-One reason we've earned this trust is that we have an intimate connection to every adventure we offer.
+We've earned this trust through our ability to operate high quality tours that are built on a foundation of intimate connection to every adventure we offer.
 Behind each itinerary there is a story, and we, or trusted staff, have personally researched and developed them all.
-While we began with a focus on white water rafting trips, we've grown to become the ROW Family of Companies, with four different specialized companies offering an eclectic collection of adventures around the world.
+While we began with a focus on white water rafting trips, we've grown to become the ROW Family of Companies, with different specialized companies offering an eclectic collection of adventures around the world.

 In 1981 we saw modest growth and took some 52 people on six different trips, again on the lower Owyhee and Grande Ronde rivers, finishing up by late June.
 Our star group that year was a bird-watching group from the California Academy of Sciences.
 After our brief season, I headed to Alaska!
 At the time I didn't fully understand the Idaho licensing system for outfitters but knew that all the famous rivers had limited numbers of permits and licenses and that businesses on those rivers cost much more than we could afford.
 Alaska on the other hand was wide open.
 Before heading north, I did apply for an Idaho outfitter license just the same.

-I spent a glorious summer in Alaska exploring rivers.
-I did two solo trips in an inflatable kayak – one on the Chandalar River and the other on the John River.
-I also ran the Talkeetna and Kobuk.
-It was an exciting time with days of full immersion in nature.
+It was a glorious summer in Alaska, exploring rivers and being immersed in nature.
+Two solo trips in an inflatable kayak – one on the Chandalar River and the other on the John River – were highlights, as were adventures on the Talkeetna and Kobuk.
+It was an exciting time.

-I returned to Spokane in the fall to find a letter from the Idaho Outfitter and Guides Licensing Board on my desk that granted us a license on the last 52 miles of the Salmon River, the Upper reaches of the Owyhee in southern Idaho, as well as some rivers in North Idaho suitable for day trips including the Moyie, Priest and Kootenai.
+After the summer in Alaska I moved in with my brother in Spokane, and we received a letter from the Idaho Outfitter and Guides Licensing Board granting us a license on the last 52 miles of the Salmon River, the Upper reaches of the Owyhee in southern Idaho, as well as some rivers in North Idaho suitable for day trips including the Moyie, Priest and Kootenai.
 This was a critical turning point.
 Prior to this we could only run trips on the Owyhee and Grande Ronde which are not well known and have short seasons running from May to late June.
 Now with the Salmon, we had a river that was legendary and flowed all summer long.
-The fall of 1981 was significant in another, more personal way, as this is when I met my wife-to-be, Betsy Bowen, who applied to be a guide.
+The fall of 1981 was significant in another, more personal way, as Betsy Bowen, my future wife and partner, applied to be a guide.

-The summer of 1983 saw business grow and we had a tight-knit group of guides high on life.
+The summer of 1983 saw business grow and we had a tight-knit group of guides creating life-changing experiences for our guests and ourselves.
 We all loved what we were doing and connected with our guests in wonderful ways, sharing our enthusiasm and passion.
 On a spring Owyhee trip, soaking in a hot spring next to the river, I proposed to Betsy.
 Later that year I bought my brother's share of the business and he continued on with his medical practice.

-In 1984 we were chosen by the United States Forest Service to be one of five outfitters allowed to run rafting trips on the Lochsa River.
+In 1984 we were chosen by the U.S. Forest Service to be one of five outfitters permitted to run rafting trips on the Lochsa River.
 We had a great season on the rivers.
 A wedding date of September 1st was set, and a plan brewed to spend our honeymoon in Turkey aboard a yacht.
 Since we couldn't afford to charter a yacht for just the two of us, we sent a personal letter out to all our guests, who numbered a few hundred and all of whom had been on a trip with me, Betsy or both of us.
 We invited them to join us for our honeymoon for an 11-day trip in Turkey and Greece.
 Eight willing passengers signed on, knowing this was a ROW first and trusting us to provide them with a fantastic travel experience.
 We had a magical trip of discovery, culture and history and when it was done Betsy and I spent another month exploring Turkey and Cyprus.
-This started a pattern that continued for the next eight years when the rafting season would end in early September and we would travel to the Mediterranean to lead tours; then spend additional time visiting new destinations.
+This started a pattern that continued for the next eight years.
+After the close of each rafting season, we would travel to the Mediterranean to lead tours and then spend additional time visiting new destinations.

 Ever since Betsy walked through the door and picked up her guide paddle, she has been critical to our success.
 She has tirelessly worked getting things done behind the scenes.
 We would not be the company we are today were it not for her extraordinary guiding skills, problem-solving, developing our menus, adding a softer touch and much, much more.